Saasufy/saasufy-components/README.md

 - `model-id` (required): Specifies the ID of the resource to delete from the parent collection when this component is activated.
 This can be achieved by invoking either the `deleteItem()` or `confirmDeleteItem()` function from inside an event handler.
 The example above shows how to achieve deletion via the `onclick` event.
 You can either invoke `deleteItem()` to delete the resource immediately or you can invoke `confirmDeleteItem()` to require additional confirmation prior to deletion.
 - `onclick` (required): The logic to execute to delete the item.
 Should be either `deleteItem()` or `confirmDeleteItem()`.
 - `confirm-message`: The confirmation message to show the user when this component's `confirmDeleteItem()` function is invoked.
+- `model-field`: If specified, this attribute can be used to delete a single field of a model instance, instead of the whole instance.

 If `confirmDeleteItem()` is used, then the parent `collection-viewer` must have a `confirm-modal` element slotted into it as shown here: